Meet Our Team of Board-Certified Specialists and Emergency Veterinarians

 Dr. Herlihy has professional interests in traditional Chinese veterinarian medicine, shelter medicine, and international veterinary aid and outreach.
 She is also certified in veterinary acupuncture through the Chi Institute and has a graduate certificate in shelter medicine from the University of Florida.

-Outside of work, she enjoys running, hiking, travelling, and yoga.
+Outside of work, she enjoys running, hiking, traveling, and yoga.
 Dr. Herlihy’s husband is a large animal veterinarian.
-They share their home and small farm with two dogs (Peep and Marty), three cats (Essie, Dory, and Jalapeno), four cows (Penelope, Pentunia, Pickles, and Parsnip) and two goats (Beans and Betty).
+They share their home and a small farm with two dogs (Peep and Marty), three cats (Essie, Dory, and Jalapeno), four cows (Penelope, Petunia, Pickles, and Parsnip), and two goats (Beans and Betty).

 Johnny Lamb, DVM

-Johnny was born in Denver, Colorado and grew up in Warner Robins, GA.
-She majored in biology at the University of Pittsburgh and after working at an animal shelter one summer decided that veterinary work would be in her future.
-She then moved to St. Kitts, West Indies to attend Ross University.
+Johnny was born in Denver, Colorado, and grew up in Warner Robins, Georgia.
+She majored in biology at the University of Pittsburgh and, after working at an animal shelter one summer, decided that veterinary work would be in her future.
+She then moved to St. Kitts, West Indies, to attend Ross University.

 She would love to do zoo/wildlife work and plans to be a practice owner/partner someday.

-Johnny has gathered a small menagerie since starting vet school: 3 island cats, 1 Washington pound puppy and 1 Washington pound bunny.
-Her interests include: eating, playing soccer, hiking, biking, photography, watching college sports and traveling.
+Since starting vet school, Johnny has gathered a small menagerie of animals including, three island cats, a Washington pound puppy, and a Washington pound bunny.
+Her interests include eating, playing soccer, hiking, biking, photography, watching college sports, and traveling.

 Elizabeth Lennon, DVM

-Dr. Elizabeth Lennon comes to us from Emerson, NJ.
+Dr. Elizabeth Lennon comes to us from Emerson, New Jersey.
 She will be joining our team as an emergency doctor.
-She received her doctorate of veterinary medicine from Cornell University in 2017.
-While at Cornell she served as a Student Veterinary Technician, a pet loss support line volunteer, and a student clinician at a low-income clinic.
+She received her Doctorate of Veterinary Medicine from Cornell University in 2017.
+While at Cornell, she served as a Student Veterinary Technician, a pet loss support line volunteer, and a student clinician at a low-income clinic.
 Upon graduation, Dr. Lennon completed a rotating internship at Oradell Animal Hospital.

 Tom Linnenbrink, DVM

-Colorado transplant Dr. Tom Linnenbrink attended Colorado State University where he received his BS Degree in Biology in 1994.
-He remained at Colorado State University where he completed a Master's Degree in Anatomy in 1997.
-Following this, he was admitted to Colorado State University School of Veterinary Medicine and was awarded his DVM Degree in 2001.
+Colorado transplant Dr. Tom Linnenbrink attended Colorado State University, where he received his Bachelor of Science degree in biology in 1994.
+He remained at Colorado State University, where he completed a Master’s Degree in anatomy in 1997.
+Following this, he was admitted to Colorado State University School of Veterinary Medicine and was awarded his Doctorate of Veterinary Medicine in 2001.

 Following veterinary school, Dr. Linnenbrink received an internship position in medicine and surgery at Texas A&M University College of Veterinary Medicine.
-After completing his internship in 2002, Dr. Linnenbrink moved to Rochester where has been working as an emergency staff clinician at Veterinary Specialists & Emergency Services.
+After completing his internship in 2002, Dr. Linnenbrink moved to Rochester.
+He has been working as an emergency staff clinician at Veterinary Specialists & Emergency Services ever since.

 Kathryn Pappert, DVM